manuelesimi/DispatcherSuite/kafka-service/doc/FOR_DEVELOPERS.md

     mvn clean package

-The web archive can be then deployed in any Java Servlet container (e.g. Apache Tomcat, Eclipse Jetty).
+The web archive can be then deployed in any Java Servlet container (e.g. Apache Tomcat, Eclipse Jetty) or started with:

+    java -jar target/kafka-service-1.1.war -Dspring.config.name=application

 ## Execution from Sources
 To compile and run the webapp from the project (without packaging), run the following command: